INM-6/alpaca/doc/examples/simple.rst

 User-defined functions
 ~~~~~~~~~~~~~~~~~~~~~~

-You can use the syntactic sugar **@** to apply the decorator in the functions
+We use the syntactic sugar **@** to apply the decorator to the functions
-you defined in your own script:
+we defined in our own script:

 .. code-block:: python

     @Provenance(inputs=['isi_times'])
     def isi_histogram(isi_times, bin_size=2*pq.ms, max_time=500*pq.ms):

 The `inputs` parameter is mandatory.
-You should list the names of the arguments
+We list the names of the arguments
 that are inputs to the function.
-If a function does not take inputs, you should
+If a function does not take inputs, we
 pass an empty list.
 In the example above, `bin_size` and `max_time` are not
 inputs, but parameters of the function, and will influence how `isi_histogram`
 is producing its output.

-If a function reads one or more files (source defined by arguments), you can
+If a function reads one or more files (source defined by arguments), we can
 set this using the `file_input` parameter:

 .. code-block:: python